masslight/ottehr/README.md

 run `pnpm install` at the top level to install dependencies for all packages in the monorepo.

-### Start up the frontend or backend
+### Start up the front end or back end

-Navigate to the directory for the app you want to run, and check out the frontend (`app`) and backend (`zambdas`) to learn how to run them locally.
+Navigate to the directory for the app you want to run, and check out the front end (`app`) and back end (`zambdas`) to learn how to run them locally.

 ## VSCode Workspace (Optional)